ycpcs/cs101-fall2018/assign/assign02.md

 -   validate the user input such that the month is in the range 1-12 and the year is after 4713 BC. **NOTE:** Consider using a **while** loop with appropriate conditions.
 -   print the name of the month and year
 -   print the days of the week. **Note:** Each day should be left justified in a field with 11 characters.
--   print the first week using leading blanks (11 spaces) prior to the first day of the month. **NOTE:** This **MUST** be done using a loop.
-Consider how the modulo of the Julian day from **Milestone 1** relates to the number of blanks needed.
+-   print the first week using leading blank fields (11 spaces) prior to the first day of the month. **NOTE:** This **MUST** be done using a loop.
+Consider how the modulo of the Julian day from **Milestone 1** relates to the number of blank fields needed.
 -   print the remaining days of the week with proper formatting such that the day number is left justified in the 11 character field. **NOTE:** This **MUST** be done using a loop.
 Consider logic to determine the number of trailing spaces for single digit days vs. two digit days for proper spacing.

 Here is an example run of the program for **Milestone 2** (user input in **bold**):